 How long after getting a crown can I eat?

-You want to wait a short period of time after the crown procedure to eat.
-Don’t eat anything until about 30-45 minutes after the endodontist cements the crown in place.
+You want to wait a short period after the crown procedure to eat.
+Don’t eat anything until about 30 to 45 minutes after the dentist cements the crown in place.
 Avoid sticky and chewy foods for a few days after the procedure.
 This is so you don’t damage the restoration.
-You also want to avoid chewing in the area where the endodontist placed the crown for a few days as well.
+You also want to avoid chewing in the area where the crown sits for a few days as well.

 Is a dental crown procedure painful?